scnaegle/EvolvingCreatures/EvolvingCreaturesREADME.txt

 Current Stats:
-Total Fitness: The sum of all fitnesses of all creatures in the last completed generation Average Fitness: The average fitness of the creatures in the last completed generation
+Total Fitness: The sum of all fitnesses of all creatures in the last completed generation Average Fitness: The average fitness of the creatures in the last completed generation Change from last Gen: The total of all fitnesses in the last generation subtracted from the total of all fitness in the gernation before that
+Total Change from start:

 Console Commands